yuchiu/My-React-Boilerplate/README.md

 #### 2b. open files locally
-run webpack
+run webpack watch

 ```
 npm webpack -w

 ```
-this will create the dist folder in hard drive and index.html could be opened directly
+This will create the dist folder in hard drive and index.html could be opened directly